HelixAutomations/instruct-pitch/README.md

 This repository contains a small React client and an Express backend used to demonstrate a payment flow with Barclays ePDQ.

+Clients access the app using a unique **passcode** included in their invitation email.
+The passcode maps to the latest deal and is required to generate an instruction reference and upload documents.

 For an overview of how these pieces fit together, see the [architecture diagram](docs/architecture.md).

 ## Prerequisites